kleinbottle/swanlotus/content/blogs/radians/radians.md

 Note, though, that $\tan\theta$ is a length _outside the unit circle_ and is therefore not  constrained to take on values between $-1$ and $1$.
 Indeed, as $\theta$ starts increasing in the first quadrant of the unit circle, you will notice that as $OS$ approaches the $y$-axis and as $\theta$ approaches $\frac{\pi}{2}$ (or 90°, if you are still attached to degrees), the line $OS$ is increasingly aligned with $DT$.
 At $\theta=\frac{\pi}{2}$, $OS$ is parallel to $DT$ and ["never the twain shall meet"](https://en.wikipedia.org/wiki/The_Ballad_of_East_and_West).
 Loosely speaking, parallel lines are only supposed to "meet at infinity" and that is why $\tan\frac{\pi}{2}$ is said to be "infinite" at that point.
 I find this geometric explanation---of why $\tan\theta$ does not assume a finite value at $\theta=\frac{\pi}{2}$---most fulfilling.

-When $\theta$ is in the third quadrant, for instance, $OS$ extrapolated in the negative direction will not intersect the tangent $DT$ in the negative $y$ direction as they diverge.
+When $\theta$ is in the third quadrant, for instance, $OS$ extrapolated in the negative $y$ direction will not intersect the tangent $DT$ in the negative $y$ direction as they diverge.
 So, the line $SO$ must be produced in the positive $y$ direction to once more intersect the tangent at $T$.
 That explains why tangents of angles in the third quadrant are positive.

 By moving from triangles to the unit circle on coordinate axes, we have enabled $\theta$ to take on any value between 0 and $2\pi$ radians.
-The trigonometric functions have been unshackled from the triangle and are can take on _any_ real number as arguments.
+The trigonometric functions have been unshackled from the triangle and can take on _any_ real number as arguments.
 The graphs of the three standard trigonometric functions are shown in @fig:threegraph.

 ![Graphs of the three trigonometric functions.
 Notice how $\sin$ and $\cos$ are bounded in their values, but $\tan$ is not.
 There are discontinuities  for $\theta=\frac{2n+1}{2}\pi$.]({attach}images/threegraph.png){#fig:threegraph width=90% .modal-target}

 Note that when  $\theta = 2\pi$ radians, we cannot really distinguish it from $\theta=0$ radians.
-So, one angle may masquerade as another unless we have accounting devices to optionally add $2n\pi$ to angles with the proviso that $n$ is an integer.
-And this concept is a segue to power series expansions of trigonometric functions, their use in calculus, and later on, in Fourier series.
+So, one angle may [masquerade](https://www.thefreedictionary.com/masquerade) as another unless we have accounting devices to optionally add $2n\pi$ to angles with the [proviso](https://dictionary.cambridge.org/dictionary/english/proviso) that $n$ is an integer.
+And this concept is a [segue](https://www.dictionary.com/browse/segue) to power series expansions of trigonometric functions, their use in calculus, and later on, in Fourier series.

 ## Power series for trigonometric functions